 The ASTM A967 standard is produced and controlled by ASTM International, an international standards-setting organization based in West Conshohocken Pennsylvania.
 The current version of the standard, ASTM A967/A967M – 17 was approved on July 1, 2017, and published later that month.
 It supersedes the previous standard, ASTM A967/A967M – 13 which was approved February 15, 2013.

-There are several important differences between the two standards.
+There are several important differences between the two versions.
 The first difference is the addition of a new test which can be used instead of any of the current tests which are continued.
 The new test is a boiling water immersion test.
 In addition to this new test, there are slight modifications to several of the existing tests.

 The second difference is that the copper sulfate test can now be applied to parts used in food processing.
 The third important difference is in appendix X1 which states that restrictions on certain high-strength grades such as 440 C that is subject to hydrogen embrittlement are limited to nitric acid and these restrictions do not apply to citric acid passivation.